Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Accuracy Result}

-For each of MGU, SRN, GRU and LSTM, we train five different ones according to different initializations and learn five corresponding FSAs from them.
 We show the average results of the five FSAs' accuracy in Table~\ref{table:accuracy of real} for each RNN.
-We can see that, for both LISOR-k and LISOR-x, FSAs learned from MGU have the highest accuracy compared to that of other three RNNs and LISOR-x performs better than LISOR-k, which shows the effectiveness of k-means-x that utilizes the extra position feature.
-In order to show the validity of multiple output structures, we adopt the same strategy as artificial tasks, i.e., combing the results of the five FSAs by ensemble using majority voting.
+We can see that, for both LISOR-k and LISOR-x, FSAs learned from MGU have the highest accuracy compared to other three RNNs and LISOR-x performs better than LISOR-k, which shows the effectiveness of k-means-x that utilizes the extra position feature.
+In order to explore the multiple structures, we adopt the same strategy as artificial tasks, i.e., combining the results of the five FSAs by ensemble using majority voting.
 The ensemble classification results of FSAs learned from MGU, SRN, GRU and LSTM are also shown in Table~\ref{table:accuracy of real}.
 As can be seen, for LISOR-k, the results of ensemble method are almost better than the case without ensemble except GRU and FSA learned from MGU exhibits competitive performance.
 For LISOR-x, the performances of ensemble are all better than the cases without ensemble and the FSA learned from MGU outperforms other RNNs' FSAs.
 LISOR-x is better than LISOR-k in MGU, GRU and LSTM as well.
+Table~\ref{table:accuracy of real vRNN} shows the consistency between RNN and its learned FSA.
+To avoid repetition, for more details, please refer to Section~\ref{section:consistency}.